Using CDN Attribution

 To configure CDN attribution in the portal:

-2. Open the Add/Edit Device dialog:
+2. Open the Device settings dialog:

 - If you want to register a new DNS server with Kentik, click the Add Device button.

 6. Click the Save button.
 The dialog will close and you'll be back on the Devices page.
-If you added a new device it will now be shown in the Device List.
+If you added a new device it will now be shown in the Device list.

 Note: DNS servers covering different geographical zones will typically result in distinct (largely non-overlapping) IP-to-CDN mappings.
 To export the best IP-to-CDN mapping data to KDE, Kentik recommends that CDN attribution users deploy kprobe on as many of their DNS servers as possible.
 This approach has the added advantage of providing highly granular NPM metrics for those devices (see Host Metrics and Dimensions).